SEMINAR SERIES

 • Presenters

-• Paan Jindapon (EC) Informal Risk-Sharing Experiment
+• Paan Jindapon (Econ) Informal Risk-Sharing Experiment

 • Pouria Arsalani (PhD OM) Tactical Decision Support for EMS Dispatch, Relocation, and Diversion: Balancing Fairness and Telemedicine Integration